influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/quantile.md

 )
 ```

-When using the `estimate_tdigest` or `exact_mean` methods, it outputs non-null
+When using the `estimate_tdigest` or `exact_mean` methods, the function outputs
-records with values that fall within the specified quantile.
+non-null records with values that fall within the specified quantile.

 When using the `exact_selector` method, it outputs the non-null record with the
 value that represents the specified quantile.